Help Center/ Data Lake Insight/ Getting Started/ Using DLI to Submit a Flink OpenSource SQL Job to Query RDS for MySQL Data

 • Connection Name: Name of the enhanced datasource connection For this example, enter dli_rds.

-• Resource Pool: Select the name of the queue created in Step 4: Create a Queue.
+• Resource Pool: Select the name of the queue created in Step 4: Create an Elastic Resource Pool and Add Queues to the Pool.

 • VPC: Select the VPC of the RDS DB instance.